bright/new-www/_posts/2017-12-15-aws-cloudformation-patterns-practices-cloudform.md

 ## Get rid of static FindInMap

-It often makes sense to have some common configuration values grouped together and possibly different depending on some parameter, for example deployment environment like staging vs. production.
-In pure JSON template, we can use [`Fn::FindInMap`](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-findinmap.html) to reach the desired value where it is needed.
+It often makes sense to have some common configuration values grouped together and possibly different depending on some parameter, for example a deployment environment like staging vs. production.
+In a pure JSON template we can use [`Fn::FindInMap`](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-findinmap.html) to reach the desired value where it is needed.
 We need to pass all the keys as a path to our value, possibly using parameter references (`Ref`) or other variables.
-But if our path is static, with `cloudform` we might get rid of verbose map accessing and replace it with native TypeScript object instead.
+But if our path is static, with `cloudform` we might get rid of verbose map accessing and replace it with a native TypeScript object instead.

 So instead of: